C-Section

 Advocacy

-One of the most common fears I hear before surgery: what if I say something hurts and no one listens?
-Here is how that conversation should work and how to advocate clearly in the moment.
+What if I say something hurts and no one listens?
+Here's how that conversation should work and how to advocate clearly in the moment.

 When moms ask me about anesthesia before a C-section, one concern comes up again and again: What if I say I'm hurting and no one believes me?